HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 ACL
 ---

-Each high level object can maintain an ACCESS Control List that describes the default and user-specific access permissions for that object (see: http://h5serv.readthedocs.io/en/latest/AclOps/index.html).
+Each high-level object can maintain an ACCESS Control List that describes the default and user-specific access permissions for that object (see: http://h5serv.readthedocs.io/en/latest/AclOps/index.html).

 Timestamp
 ---------

-Each high level object has timestamps for create time and last updated time, that can be retrieved using the REST API.
+Each high-level object has timestamps for create time and last updated time, that can be retrieved using the REST API.

 Schema Description